WeedMD Inc. (WDDMF) CEO Angelo Tsebelis on Q4 2019 Results - Earnings Call Transcript

 Operator

-[Operator Instructions] Our first question comes from Neil Gilmer of Haywood Securities.
+[Operator Instructions] Our first question comes from Neal Gilmer of Haywood Securities.
 Please go ahead.

-Neil Gilmer
+Neal Gilmer

 Maybe wanted to start with respect to the sort of those wholesale sales, you touched a bit of it on your prepared remarks.
 But it's obviously a little bit lumpy in nature and affected Q4 and then obviously positively Q1.
-How should we be looking at that going forward, you sort of have a base of little over $7 million if you exclude that in Q1 is that what we should be looking for as a build off into the Q2 and subsequent quarters or are you looking to do further wholesale sales of that remaining outdoor biomass that was harvested last October?
+How should we be looking at that going forward, you sort of have a base of little over $7 million if you exclude that in Q1.
+Is that what we should be looking for as a build off into the Q2 and subsequent quarters or are you looking to do further wholesale sales of that remaining outdoor biomass that was harvested last October?

 Angelo Tsebelis